 Possibility to use Single Frequency Network (SFN) technology, with no need for time slot allocation on the same frequency.

-The global architecture of the NAVDAT is similar to the NAVTEX and the coverage is approximately 250/350 NM from coast station.
+The MF NAVDAT system is described in the Recommendation ITU-R M.2010: Characteristics of a digital system, named Navigational Data for broadcasting maritime safety and security related information from shore-to-ship in the 500 kHz band, published by ITU on Mar 2012.

-The NAVDAT system is described in the Recommendation ITU-R M.2010: Characteristics of a digital system, named Navigational Data for broadcasting maritime safety and security related information from shore-to-ship in the 500 kHz band, published by ITU on Mar 2012.
+The HF NAVDAT system is described in the Recommendation ITU-R M.2058-0: Characteristics of a digital system, named navigational data for broadcasting maritime safety and security related information from shore-to-ship in the maritime HF frequency band, published by ITU on Feb 2014.

 Very High Frequency Band (VHF)